 Koh Samet Diving guide

 Koh Samet is often talked about having pristine white sands and crystal clear waters, this would lead most people to believe Koh Samet would be a prime location for snorkelling and scuba diving.
-Koh Samet diving options are currently very limited with only two PADI dive centres on Samet although there are plans for at least one new centre to open in the near future.
+Koh Samet diving options are currently very limited with only One PADI dive centres on Samet although there are plans for at least one new centre to open in the near future.
 Snorkelling is far easier to find on Samet with daily boat trips out to the nearby islands.
 There are also trips around the island offering some nice snorkelling sites and an abundance of aquatic life.

-Koh Samet diving sites vary from local sites based around Samet that are used daily to some much further afield that are rarely visited due to the small number of PADI dive tourists Koh Samet has at present.
+Koh Samet dive sites vary from local sites based around Samet that are used daily, to some much further afield that are rarely visited due to the small number of PADI dive tourists Koh Samet has at present.
 Koh Samet diving in the local area is shallow compared to other locations but that does not stop there being healthy, thriving coral reefs and a growing number of inhabitants.

 Ao Phrao Bay